AlexVery/Doxa-Divine-Quest/README.md

 </div>

 *Figure 17* - *Figure 19* showcase the 3D labyrinth mode.
 As seen in my Thesis on pg.
 36 (*Figure 22*, *Figure 23*) the walls where not pixel art and felt disconnected from the overall design of the game.
 Along with the appearance there was another issue: the size of the image was large, because the the image was very sharp.
-Python is not a language that such issues can go unnoticed and therefore I needed to optimise my logic, so I instead created other images using [pixilart](https://www.pixilart.com/).
+Python is not a language that lets such issues go unnoticed and therefore I needed to optimise my logic, so I instead created other images using [pixilart](https://www.pixilart.com/), which significantly improved the performance.
 I also added graphics settings (low, normal, high), so the 3D version works flawlessly on more PCs.

 <div align="center">